Hi-van is supported by its audience. When you purchase through links on my site, I may earn an affiliate commission. Learn more

 Always make sure to have a good idea of any terrain you’re going to be driving through.
 If you take the time to plan, you’ll be able to decide whether or not you should go with a 4×4 for your van life adventure.

-2. Invest in Good Tires
+2. Why is it important to Invest in Good Tires

 Regardless of your van’s drive system, the tires are the most critical part of your vehicle.